Starias22/Big-data/3-Spark/1-description/notes.md

 It processes data in a distributed way accross clusters of several nodes.

-## Components
+## Spark Ecosystem

-Spark is made up of five main components:
+Spark Ecosystems is made up of five main components:

 - Spark core: The data processing engine of Spark